 1,712 years!?
 The Roman Empire didn’t last that long!

-That figure – 1,712 years of people’s time devoted to a PowerPoint presentation every day – is well and truly breath-taking.
-And don’t forget, that’s my conservative number!
+That figure – 1,712 years of people’s time devoted to slide presentations every day – is breath-taking.
+Don’t forget, that’s a conservative number!
+But the PowerPoint math doesn’t lie.

 Now, many of those presentations are interesting and worthwhile.
 But you and I both know that a significant number of them are a waste of time.
 That is a shame.